 Honor Society of Nursing (STTI) answered

-Chantal Sicile-Kira, Autism, answered
+Chantal Sicile-Kira, Mental Retardation / Developmental Disabilities, answered

 In the US educational system, if a student is eligible, an Individualized Education Program (IEP) is written that sets out the ways the child will be helped with his areas of difficulties, with goals and objectives.
 The IEP is developed by an IEP team at IEP’s that take place at least annually.